-\begin{remarksub} This proposition is a certain formulation of a good reduction criterion for bielliptic surfaces.
-Considering the $\mu_{m}$-torsor, one can formulate similar statements for bielliptic surfaces without sections (see \cite[Section 9]{Chiarellotto2016}). \end{remarksub}
+\begin{remarksub} This proposition is one formulation of a good reduction criterion for bielliptic surfaces.
+By using a $\mu_{m}$-torsor of a bielliptic surface $X$ defined as a cyclic covering defined by $\omega_X$, one can formulate a similar statement for bielliptic surfaces without rational points (see \cite[Section 9]{Chiarellotto2016}). \end{remarksub}

-\begin{theoremsub} Let $F$ be a finitely generated field over $\Q$, and $R$ be a finite type algebra over $\Z$ which is a normal domain with the fraction field $F$.
+\begin{theoremsub} Let $F$ be a finitely generated field over $\Q$, and $R$ a finite type algebra over $\Z$ which is a normal domain with fraction field $F$.
 Then, the set

 is finite. \end{theoremsub}